KICU-TV: Sports programming

-On April 24, 2017, KTVU relocated the rain-delayed Food City 500 to KICU, marking the first time a Monster Energy NASCAR Cup Series race has been broadcast on the station.
+On April 24, 2017, KTVU relocated the rain-delayed Food City 500 to KICU, marking the first time a NASCAR Cup Series race has been broadcast on the station.
 This occurred again the next year on April 16, 2018, with the 2018 running of the same race.

+In February 2025, KICU will air matches from the Coachella Valley Invitational preseason tournament featuring San Jose Earthquakes of Major League Soccer and Bay FC of the National Women's Soccer League.